guerillaxgardener/reading-notes/301-reading-03.md

 ___What is the spread operator?___

 * The ___Spread Operator___ is a simple syntax used in JavaScript that expands an iterable object, usually strings.

 ___List 4 things that the spread operator can do.___

 1. Copying an array
-2. Usinn Math functions
+2. Using Math functions
-3. Combinging objects
+3. Combining objects
 4. Concatenating or combining of arrays

 ___Give an example of using the spread operator to combine two arrays.___